 They should be numbered consecutively in the order in which they appear in the text and must include figure captions.
 Figures will appear in the published article in the order in which they are numbered initially.
 The figure resolution should be 300dpi at the time of submission.

-6. Permission Guidelines
+6. Ethical Guidelines

 Authors are solely responsible for obtaining all necessary permissions and for paying any associated fees.
 Permission must be granted in writing by the copyright holder and must accompany the submitted manuscript.
 Authors are responsible for the accuracy of facts, opinions, and interpretations expressed in the article.